iridium-browser/website/collections/_enterprise/4_features.md

 - MSI / PKG installer for smooth software distribution.
 - ADM / ADMX templates with more than 300 user and device policies.
 - Update control without the need to update.
-- Delivery of a release for a platform of your choice at least in a quarter year cycle.
+- Delivery of a release for a platform of your choice at least in a quarterly cycle.
-- Provision of your custom build from a secure download location.- Custom branding of the installer with a logo of your choice.
+- Provision of your custom build from a secure download location.
+- Custom branding of the installer with a logo of your choice.
 - Integration of a custom configuration in the installer (using a preferences file).
 - Unlimited number of clients.
 - 2hr support for the Iridium Browser Enterprise per month.